 Botswana Safari Locations

 Botswana is famed for its abundance of wildlife.
 From the many documentaries filmed in its large swathes of wilderness to the thousands of international visitors it receives each year, there is no denying that Botswana has a huge amount of biodiversity and is home to some of the planet’s most beloved wildlife.
 From unbelievable opulence to rustic bush camps, Botswana can offer a safari experience for everyone and it can be combined beautifully with Victoria Falls and or Cape Town.
+For more information including a video about safari options in southern africa please see our Botswana Safari page

 The most famous of Botswana’s wildlife destinations is an ever-changing landscape.
 From late June, the world’s largest inland Delta starts to fill with the water that fell in the Angolan Highlands months earlier.
 As the water enters, the Okavango becomes a vast system of vein-like waterways and small, isolated islands.
 July and August are the best months to experience the floods and camps like Jao offer exceptional mokoro safaris where you can glide along these waterways.